mdh02038/docker-git-backup/README.md

 # docker-git-backup

-Container that backs up file by commiting them to git archives.
+Container that backs up files by commiting them to git archives.

 There is an existing image available on the public registry at [raquette/docker-git-backup](https://registry.hub.docker.com/u/raquette/docker-git-backup/).
+## Directory to backup

+The directory to backup can be changed to point to an attached volume

 ## Backing up